JeffersonLab/JANA2/docs/how-to guides.rst

        virtual Result send(const JMessage& src_msg);
        virtual Result receive(JMessage& dest_msg);

-The key detail is that both :py:func:`send` and :py:func:`receive` should block until data has finished transferring to/from the :py:func:`JMessage` buffer so that the buffer may be accessed by the caller with no additional synchronization.
-If there are no pending messages, :py:func:`receive` should return :py:func:`TRYAGAIN` immediately so as not to block the event source.
-In contrast, :py:func:`send` must block until it succeeds, as otherwise there will be data loss.
+The key detail is that both ``send`` and ``receive`` should block until data has finished transferring to/from the ``JMessage`` buffer so that the buffer may be accessed by the caller with no additional synchronization.
+If there are no pending messages, ``receive`` should return ``TRYAGAIN`` immediately so as not to block the event source.
+In contrast, ``send`` must block until it succeeds, as otherwise there will be data loss.

 An implementation already exists for ZeroMQ.
-See :py:func:`examples/JExample7/ZmqTransport.h`
+See ``examples/JExample7/ZmqTransport.h``

 The final and most important question to ask is: What is the message format?